 Many of you know I adopted a puppy at the end of 2014.
 After not having a very young dog in my home for nearly 20 years it took time for me to get up to speed on all the tasks associated with raising a puppy.
 The potty training, feeding schedule, puppy proofing my house, teaching manners and making sure Bailey didn’t chase after my cats was pretty much a full time job for the first four months.
 The constant demand on my time reminded me of a lesson I learned from Sophie during her illness: Balance life for other family members.

 When Sophie became paralyzed I went into crisis mode.
 Taking care of her needs was the most important part of my life, so she literally wouldn’t die.
-I poured over every Internet website and story I could find to learn everything about paralyzed dogs.
+I poured over scores of websites and magazine articles so I could learn everything about paralyzed dogs.
 And just as I did with Bailey, I had to develop a daily routine, learn how handle her incontinence; find supplies like diapers, an orthopedic bed and a way to transport her around the house and outdoors.

 I spent so much time on Sophie’s needs, I almost forgot there were two other dogs, three cats and of course a human husband in the family too.
-Shadow, Cody, Sport, Spike, Tiger and Ken were all very patient during this transition period, but it wasn’t fair to any of them that I spent all of my time tending to Sophie.
-I had to find a way to balance my schedule so I didn’t neglect their needs.
+Shadow, Cody, Sport, Spike, Tiger and Ken were all very patient during this transition period.
+But it wasn’t fair to any of them that I spent all of my time tending to Sophie.
+I knew I had to find a way to balance my schedule so I didn’t neglect their needs.
 Plus I missed spending time with the other members of my family.

-If you’ve ever been in crisis mode, you’ll know that finding a way to balance life for other family members is really hard, even if you have good intentions.
-I found that even when I set aside time each day to take Cody and Shadow for a walk, Sophie would inevitably have some sort of disaster as we headed out the door.
-Whether it was peeing (or worse) all over herself or getting stuck in a tangled position, the mishap became the emergency that I had to immediately fix.
-Unfortunately these disasters happened whether or not I prepared for them, so even if Sophie had been lying flat on her bed, her legs always got horribly tangled right before a walk.
+If you’ve ever been in crisis mode, you know that finding a way to balance life for other family members is really hard, even if you have good intentions.
+I discovered that when I set aside time each day to take Cody and Shadow for a walk, Sophie would inevitably have some sort of disaster as we headed out the door.
+Whether it was peeing (or worse) all over herself or getting stuck in a tangled position, the mishap became the emergency I had to address immediately.
+And unfortunately these disasters happened when I was least prepared for them.
+It seemed like Sophie always got her legs horribly tangled, right before a walk.

-Delays and flexibility became the “new normal” way of life for my family.
+Delays and flexibility became my “new normal” way of life

-Eventually everyone knew that we would resume our walk and because I knew Sophie was safe I could focus all my attention on Shadow and Cody.
-Sometimes this flexibility meant that Ken and I would go to a later showing of a movie or that Sport, Spike and Tiger would push playtime back a few minutes, but everyone was onboard about the interruptions.
+My dogs were patient.
+They knew that eventually we would resume our walk.
+And because I knew Sophie was safe, I was able to focus all my attention on Shadow and Cody.
+This flexibility transferred to other aspects of my family’s life.
+Sometimes it meant Ken and I would go to a later showing of a movie.
+Or it meant Sport, Spike and Tiger would push playtime back a few minutes.
+But everyone was onboard with the interruptions and delays.

-They knew it wasn’t a matter of when we did things, but the fact that we spent time together and that my family felt the love I have for them.
+They knew it wasn’t a matter of when we did things, but the fact we spent time together.
+And when we had family time, everyone knew I did it from my heart.
+They felt the love I have for them.

-If you’re wondering if I was ever able to balance life for my other family members, all I can say is that YES I DID ‘sometimes’, but my family knew I was always striving to get there.
+If you’re wondering if I was ever able to balance life for my other family members, all I can say is, “Yes I did, sometimes.”